 2.9 Financial assets

 2.9.1 Classification

-From 1 April 2018, the Group classifies all its financial assets as financial assets at amortised cost.
+The Group classifies all its financial assets as financial assets at amortised cost.
 The classification depends on the entity's business model for managing the financial assets and the contractual terms of the cash flows.